Logic-gate/madXOR/README.md

 Showing Content::
 johnDoe@facebook::GUjV99kdL
 ```
-It start a nano session for `mypasswords`
+It will start a nano session for `mypasswords`

 **Adding**
 ```